-Analysis | The two big discrepancies in the testimony on the Jan.
-6 Capitol riot
+Analysis | The disputed timeline of the Capitol riot

 1:28 p.m. or 1:30 p.m.: Irving says he had his “first conversation” with Sund, and that Sund mentions the possibility of needing the National Guard — but doesn’t request it.
 “In that conversation, he indicated that conditions were deteriorating, he might be looking to — for National Guard approval … and I went Mike Stenger’s office awaiting an update.”

-Neither version lined up with later testimony from Pittman, though, on Feb.
+Neither version lined up with Pittman’s testimony on Feb.
 25. Pittman said she checked phone records and found the first request actually came earlier than Sund testified.
 Here’s what she said happened:

-12:58 p.m.: Sund “first reached out for National Guard support to the House Sergeant at Arms,” Irving.
-(She said he made the same request to Senate sergeant at arms Michael Stenger shortly afterward, at 1:05 p.m.)
+12:58 p.m.: Sund “first reached out for National Guard support to the House sergeant-at-arms,” Irving.
+(She said he made the same request to Senate sergeant-at-arms Michael Stenger shortly afterward, at 1:05 p.m.)

 1:28 p.m.: Sund repeats his request to Irving.